Indications of Windows Media Player Cannot Play the File Error

 6 DIY Methods to Solve Windows Media Cannot play the file

-To resolve this Windows Media Player issue, try out all the described methods in order and verify if the error still persists after working on each method.
+To resolve this Windows Media Player issue, try out all the described methods in order and verify if the error persists after working on each method.

 Method 1: Verify That Windows Media Player Supports the File Format You Are Using